 There is a Strong Sense of Community Around the Job

 I landed my first job after graduation because I grew up in the area and understood the community’s needs.
-I heard that this is what our manager said set my job application apart from the rest.
-They were looking for someone local with strong community ties and not someone who would be living here for the first time.
+I heard that this is what the manager said set my job application apart from the rest.
+They were looking for someone local with strong community ties and didn’t want someone who didn’t know the region.

 Employers Expect To See It